 At most large-sized audit firms, most CPA exam passers being hired immediately after they have passed the essay exam while only a small proportion of CPAs (including persons who have passed the CPA exam) are recruited mid-career.
 In general, the CPA exam passers hired become CPAs at the audit firm concerned, and some of them are internally selected for promotion to managerial positions.
 Furthermore, some of them are later promoted to partner (for details, see "I. Overview of the Audit Sector, B. Audit Firms, 1.
-Organizational Structure of Audit Firms" (page 13).
+Organizational Structure of Audit Firms" (page 14).

 Many mid-tier audit firms and small and medium-sized audit firms, meanwhile, find it difficult to recruit enough CPA examination passers and thus tend to have a larger portion of CPAs hired midcareer.
-The recruits are mainly CPAs who have left large-sized audit firms, and in this way they are endeavoring to secure the necessary headcount for audit engagements etc.
+The recruits are mainly CPAs who have left large-sized audit firms, and in this way these firms are endeavoring to secure the necessary headcount for audit engagements etc.

-In many cases, such CPAs who have left large-sized audit firms establish a new audit firm.
+There are also many cases where CPAs who have left large-sized audit firms establish a new audit firm.

-The number of partners and full-time staff members, analyzed on the basis of scale, has generally leveled off at large audit firms since FY2017 and has been on the rise at mid-tier audit firms during the same period.
-At small and medium-sized audit firms, it turned upward in FY2017 due in part to the establishment of new firms after showing a downward trend until FY2016.
+The number of partners and full-time staff members, analyzed on the basis of scale, has generally leveled off at large audit firms since FY2018 and has been on the rise at mid-tier audit firms during the same period.
+At small and medium-sized audit firms, it turned upward in FY2017 due in part to the establishment of new firms.

-As far as the structure of manpower is concerned, the number of CPA examination passers, etc. turned to increase in or after FY2019 at all audit firms in disregard of scale.
+As far as the structure of manpower is concerned, the number of CPA examination passers, etc. tends to increase in or after FY2019 at all audit firms in disregard of scale.
 The number of staff members other than CPAs and CPA examination passers, has also been on the rise at all audit firms in recent years.
-According to the latest data, non-CPA staffs account for 33% of the total workforce at large-sized audit firms, 30% at mid-tier audit firms, and 27% at small and medium-sized audit firms.
-Compared with FY2017 (FY2016 in the case of small and medium-sized audit firms), the ratio rose sharply from 25% and 14% at mid-tier audit firms and small and medium-sized audit firms, respectively, and slightly from 32% at large-sized firms (see Figure III-1-6).
+According to the latest data, non-CPA staffs account for 34% of the total workforce at large-sized audit firms, 30% at mid-tier audit firms, and 26% at small and mediumsized audit firms.
+Compared with FY2018 (FY2017 in the case of small and medium-sized audit firms), the ratio rose from 28% and 16% at mid-tier audit firms and small and medium-sized audit firms, respectively, and from 31% at large-sized firms (see Figure III-1-6).

-Audit firms have increased their staff members other than CPAs and CPA examination passers, to deal with the audited companies promoting IT, to improve operational efficiency, to address personnel shortages, and to facilitate CPAs to focus more on judgmental tasks, and so on.
+Audit firms have increased their staff members other than CPAs and CPA examination passers, to deal with the audited companies promoting IT, to improve operational efficiency, to address personnel shortages, and to facilitate CPAs to focus more on tasks requiring professional judgements, and so on.
 Among these personnel are IT experts who conduct IT audits with the use of technologies and support engagement teams in carrying out audit procedures using IT, and audit assistants who support engagement teams by sending/receiving balance confirmation letters, preparing various reports, and sorting data.